 The Department intends to use this set-aside to provide technical and financial assistance to public water systems as part of the capacity development strategy and for wellhead protection.
 The Department is setting aside 15 percent of the capitalization grant for these purposes.
-Excess funds that are not encumbered in a timely manner, at the sole discretion of the Department, may be transferred to the loan program.
+If the department does not use the entire authorized amount, it will reserve the unused balance and use it for eligible expenses the following year or transfer funds to the loan program.